- Applying to the M.A. Program

 CSUF is in proximity to multiple research archives and resources, including the Huntington Library, the Nixon Presidential Library, The Academy of Motion Picture Arts and Sciences, the Japanese American National Museum collection, the ONE National Gay and Lesbian Archives, the Autry Museum of the American West, and the USC and UCLA film and television archives.

 Our students go on to a wide variety of careers and programs such as high school and community college teaching, educational administration, library sciences, journalism, entertainment, corporate management, filmmaking, public policy, and grassroots organizing.
 People from a wide range of careers see our program as a means of enhancing their job skills, while still others use the program's flexibility to explore their passions and find a career that suits them.

-Our graduate program is certainly appropriate for students whose eventual goal is a Ph.D. in American studies or a related field.
-Indeed, a significant proportion of the roughly 65 students presently enrolled in the master's program intend to go on for a doctorate.
-We provide special advisement and training tailored to the goals of these students.
+For students whose eventual goal is a Ph.D. in American studies or a related field, we provide special advisement and training to prepare students for this pursuit.
 In recent years, our graduate students have been admitted to Ph.D. programs at Boston University, UC Berkeley, UC Davis, UC Irvine, UCLA, UC San Diego, UC Santa Barbara, UC Santa Cruz, University of Iowa, Michigan State, Claremont Graduate School, University of Kansas, University of Maryland, University of Michigan, University of Pennsylvania, University of Southern California, University of Texas at Austin, University of Toronto, and Washington State University.